kamalchahal7/final-project/README.md

 ---

 ### PersonalView.swift
+The PersonalView SwiftUI view provides a form-based interface for updating user profile details such as name, birthdate, email, username, and password.
+It includes a two-step process with a password confirmation screen and a detailed personal details editing screen.
+The view features error validation for fields, date pickers for birthdate selection, and dynamic UI updates using animations and focus states.
+It integrates with user data bindings and handles alert displays for backend errors, offering a smooth and interactive user experience for managing personal information.
 #### Key Features:
 ##### State Management:
 * The struct uses several state variables to track user input, errors, and UI state: